 In case of breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed, we have the mechanisms and policies in place to identify it and assess it .
 Depending on the outcome of our assessment, we will make the requisite notifications to the supervisory authorities and communications to the affected data subjects, which might include you (Articles 33 and 34 GDPR).

 6. Processing Likely to Result in High Risk to your Rights and Freedoms

-We have mechanisms and policies in place in order to identify data processing activities that may result in high risk to your rights and freedoms (Article 35 of the GDPR).
-If any such data processing activity is identified, we will assess it internally and either stop it or ensure that the processing is compliant with the GDPR or that appropriate technical and organizational safeguards are in place in order to proceed with it.
+We have mechanisms and policies in place to identify data processing activities that may result in high risk to your rights and freedoms (Article 35 of the GDPR).
+If any such data processing activity is identified, we will assess it and either stop it or ensure that the processing is compliant with the GDPR or that appropriate technical and organizational safeguards are in place to proceed with it.

 7. Your Rights

 Access to personal data: You have the right to be provided full information about your personal data that we hold.

 Data correction: You have the right to require that we correct any incorrect information we hold about you.

 Data deletion: You may also have the right to ask that we delete your personal data.
 Please note that certain conditions may apply to the exercise of this right.

 Restriction on the processing of personal data: You may have the right to ask that we restrict the use of your personal data.
 Please note that certain conditions may apply to the exercise of this right.